Innovation and Strategic Network Formation: Introduction

 \subsection{Related Literature}

 This paper relates to research in network theory, especially network formation, and to models of innovation.

 At a methodological level, we develop a theory of strategic network formation with probabilistic links.
-A large literature since \cite*{jackson1996strategic} and \cite*{bala2000noncooperative} considers endogenous network formation assuming that agents can choose their links exactly.\footnote{The pairwise stability solution concept from \cite*{jackson1996strategic} and variants have been applied to network formation in many settings, including innovation (\citealp*{konig2011recombinant}, \citealp*{konig2012efficiency}).} Because equilibrium is then characterized by a large system of inequalities, these models illustrate key externalities in special cases but remain largely or entirely intractable in many others.
-By instead considering agents facing uncertainty, we obtain a smooth model of link formation that can be solved via basic optimization techniques combined with analyses of random graphs.\footnote{An alternate approach to smooth network formation is to consider weighted networks, so that each link has an intensity (\citealp*{baumann2017model} and \citealp*{griffith2019continuous}).
-By analyzing random networks, we can study continuous link-formation decisions without requiring network weights.}
+A large literature since \cite*{jackson1996strategic} and \cite*{bala2000noncooperative} considers endogenous network formation assuming that agents can choose their links exactly.\footnote{The pairwise stability solution concept from \cite*{jackson1996strategic} and variants have been applied to network formation in many settings, including innovation (\citealp*{goyal2001r}, \citealp*{konig2011recombinant}).} Because equilibrium is then characterized by a large system of inequalities, these models illustrate key externalities in special cases but remain largely or entirely intractable in many others.
+By instead considering agents making a single choice about openness under uncertainty, we obtain a smooth model of link formation that can be solved via basic optimization techniques combined with analyses of random graphs.

-Under this random-network approach to network formation, incentives to form links depend on the `phase transitions' between sparse and dense networks.\footnote{\cite*{golub2010strategic} also study network formation with phase transitions, and allow payoffs to depend on distance one and two connections.
-An important feature of our model is that firms' decisions depend on the global network structure rather than only local connections.} Economic models involving phase transitions have been recently explored in the context of diffusion processes by \cite*{campbell2013word}, \cite*{akbarpour2018diffusion}, and \cite*{sadler2020diffusion}, who let adoption and/or seeding decisions depend on component structure in an underlying network.
+Under this random-network model of network formation, incentives to form links depend on the `phase transitions' between sparse and dense networks.\footnote{\cite*{golub2010strategic} also study network formation with phase transitions, and allow payoffs to depend on distance one and two connections.
+An important feature of our model is that firms' decisions depend on the global network structure rather than only local connections.} Economic models involving phase transitions have been recently explored in the context of diffusion processes by \cite*{campbell2013word}, \cite*{akbarpour2018diffusion}, and \cite*{sadler2020diffusion}.
+These models let adoption and/or seeding decisions depend on component structure in an underlying network.
 We instead study equilibria of a game in which agents endogenously make decisions about how much to interact with others, and find there is a subtle interplay between strategic incentives and the global network structure.